Which place is cheaper, Reykjavik or Berlin?

 Berlin is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Berlin, one week is sufficent for most.
 It will give you the chance to have new experiences.

-For some great organized tour ideas, see The Best Adventure Tours to Germany, The Best Cultural Tours in Germany, The Best Budget Tours to Iceland, and The Best Tours for Seniors to Iceland.
+For some great organized tour ideas, see The Best One Week (7-Day) Tours in Germany, The Best Bicycle Tours in Germany, The Best Budget Tours to Iceland, and The Best Tours for Seniors to Iceland.

 Looking for a hotel in Berlin or Reykjavik?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.